2008 NEM Summit

 During the closing session, a Best Paper Award, offered by Saint-Malo Agglomération and granted by Eric Schutz, Chairman of the NEM Summit Technical Programme Committee, has been attributed to Pierre Tirily (researcher at the INRIA/IRISA), in recognition of the valuable quality of his paper entitled A Language Modeling Approach to Image Classification.

-The conference programme and presentations for the 2008 NEM Summit can be accessed and downloaded on the former NEM Summit website.
+The conference proceedings for the 2008 NEM Summit can be accessed and downloaded here.